jszopi/restrained-ESP-fit/README.md

 `pip3` will prefer installing from a binary distribution, if one compatible with your operating system is available.
 If one is not available, `pip3` will attempt to compile the Fortran code locally.
 This may or may not work, depending on whether the build dependencies can be found on your system.

+### Request compatible binaries

 One of the aims of this projects is for local compilation not be necessary.
 If installation failed, please open an issue including the output of `pip3 -v install restrained-ESP-fit` and the version numbers of your operating system, Python installation and `pip3`.
 Hopefully, all that's required is the project maintainer adding your operating system to the CI/CD pipeline without requiring any changes on your side.

-### Compilation from source
+### Compile from source

+If you don't want to wait for compatible binaries to be provided, you can try to get the compilation from source working on your end.
+One reason why the compilation may have failed is that `gfortran` is not in your `$PATH`.
-If the compilation from source fails, you may need to use a different compiler by setting the `RESP_COMPILER` environment variable prior to invoking pip.
+You may need to use a different compiler by setting the `RESP_COMPILER` environment variable prior to invoking pip.
-Refer to the [CI recipe](./.github/workflows/main.yml) for what value may be suitable for your operating system.
+Refer to the [CI/CD recipe](./.github/workflows/main.yml) for what value may be suitable for your operating system.
-For example, on mac OS X:
+For example, on macOS X:

 ```
 RESP_COMPILER=/usr/local/bin/gfortran-11 pip3 install restrained-ESP-fit
 ```

-Further, for the sake of producing portable binaries, the `resp` program can be linked statically by setting `RESP_STATIC` environment variable to "1".
+For the sake of producing portable binaries, the `resp` program can be linked statically by setting `RESP_STATIC` environment variable to "1".
 The libraries linked statically are `libgfortran` and `libquadmath`.
 You are required to provide the path to where these static libraries can be found by setting the `RESP_VPATH` variable.
+Notice that linking statically uses a different Makefile, and its default compiler is `gcc` instead of `gfortran`.

 ### Install alternate version

-For reproducibility, you may want to install another version of `restrained-ESP-fit`.
+For reproducibility, you may need to install another version of `restrained-ESP-fit`.
 For example, there are some input format differences between `resp` versions `2.2` and `2.4`.
 To install the latest patch version of `2.2`, run: